The Romance of the Demigods {Excerpt}

 Her toothy grin failed to disarm him.
 Cora exhaled soundly through his nose.
 Where he would typically berate her for disrupting his artistic musings, he now said nothing.
 Kesh saw myriad expressions tug almost imperceptibly at his eyes, his nose, his lips.
 The musician was, for once, largely inscrutable to her.

 She was proud of herself, however, for noticing the half-moment of his eyes darting towards the middle of the crowded thoroughfare.
 He was trying to understand what he'd missed.
-He hadn't recognized her walking the opposite directionin her woolen skirt, in her plain bodice clasping a homespun shirt low against her torso.
+He hadn't recognized her walking the opposite direction

-And when his eyes ran over her faceher faceshe saw how it unsettled him.
+And when his eyes ran over her face

 Kesh refused to stand in silence for much longer.
 "It was your idea," she said, punctuating her reminder with a bump of her hip against his.